-The location of the construction site in relation to the Compound, environmental features and potentially affected receptors are shown in Figure 2.
+The location of the construction site in relation to the Bulleen Compound and potentially affected receptors are shown in Figure 2 and Figure 4.

-The land is located in the municipality of Banyule City Council and includes park land and recreational facilities, residential and Commonwealth land (Simpson Barracks).
-All compounds are situated within the designated Project boundary.
+The land is in the municipality of Manningham City Council and includes park land and recreational facilities.
+The compound is situated within the designated Project Boundary and does not encroach on any specified no-go-zones.

-The detailed site plan for the Compound provides further detail on the facilities to be mobilised that will be used by Spark and subcontracted staff.
+The detailed site plan for the Compound provides further detail on the facilities being mobilised that will be utilised by Spark and subcontracted staff.